gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## State Machine

 The CRYPTO Chunk allows the protection engine to have inband or out-of-band key establishment.
-DTLS in SCTP use inband key establishment, thus the DTLS handshake establish shared keys with the remote peer.
+DTLS in SCTP uses inband key establishment, thus the DTLS handshake establishes shared keys with the remote peer.
 As soon as the SCTP State Machine enters PROTECTION PENDING state, DTLS is responsible for progressing to the PROTECTED state when DTLS handshake has completed.
 The DCI counter is